-It is the responsibility of each student to know what to do in the event of an emergency.
-For further University emergency procedures, please see the Emergency Response Guide at: http://www.uwrf.edu/Emergency/UWRF-EmergencyResponseGuide.cfm.
+It is the responsibility of each resident to know what to do in the event of an emergency.
+For further University emergency procedures, please see the Emergency Response Guide at http://www.uwrf.edu/Emergency/ResponseGuide/.

-If a student receives a bomb threat, they should call 911 immediately.
+If a student receives a bomb threat via phone, email or note, they should call 911 immediately.
 The student should not erase any messages or texts they may have received that are related to the threat.
-The student should immediately write down everything they can remember about the threat including time, date, exact wording of the threat, background noises and details of the callers voice.
+If the threat was made by phone the student should immediately write down everything they can remember about the threat including time, date, exact wording of the threat, background noises and details of the caller’s voice.
 Students are expected to follow further instructions from University Police.

 The best way to prevent the spread of influenza or other communicable disease is to practice good hygiene habits.
 If a student is sick, they should not go to class or outside activities.
 Students are expected to inform their instructors via e-mail that they are unable to attend class due to illness.
 It is the student's responsibility to make up any work that is missed from class due to illness.
 Students can contact Student Health Services with any questions or concerns regarding personal health and wellness.

 If a power outage occurs, students should remain cognizant of their surroundings and limit their activity to avoid injury.
 As Residence Life staff members receive information on the duration of the power outage, they will do their best to inform residents.
 It is recommended that all students bring with them a small flashlight to keep in their room in the event there is an extended power outage.

 If the power outage is only to one or two rooms students should contact their RA for assistance.